1Tanmay6/sql-langchain/README.md

-Certainly!
-Below is a sample README for your LLM-based SQL interaction program.
-Feel free to customize it further to match your project's specifics:

----

 # LLM-Based SQL Interaction Program

 This repository contains an LLM (Language Learning Model) based SQL interaction program.
 The program allows users to interact with an SQL database using natural language queries.
 It leverages Python, LangChain, and LangGraph to provide an intuitive interface for querying data.